White, cream, brown, red, gold, silver, blue, black, tri-color

 Don’t be fooled by their fluffy appearance — Labradoodles generally do just fine with weekly brushing sessions.
 The tighter your dog’s curls, though, the more attention their coat will require.

-Like Poodles, Labradoodle coats can be trimmed in a variety of functional and fashionable ways.
+Like Poodles, Labradoodle coats can be cut in a variety of functional and fashionable ways.
 If you plan to go this route with your pup’s fur, we suggest finding a skilled and reputable groomer in your area.

 While baths can be given every four to six weeks, you can have your Labradoodle’s coat trimmed as infrequently as twice per year.
 Your dog’s specific fur type and preferred cut may affect this timeframe slightly.